 Strong-willed & Independent

-English Bulldogs are notorious for being strong-willed and independent-minded dogs.
+English Bulldogs are known for being strong-willed and independent-minded dogs.
 They aren’t a dog that’ll easily bend over backwards for the owner.

 However, that doesn’t mean they aren’t affectionate and loving dogs.
 They just know what they want and are determined to stick with their plan no matter what you (the owner) may say.